The Truth Behind Why Hearing Aids Cost So Much

 Why Hearing Aids Cost So Much

 The factors that contribute to the high cost of hearing aids are varied and complicated; however, we can boil them down to a few key areas.
-If you ask someone in the industry, they’ll write off these costs as a necessity due to the highly advanced technology involved in the devices.
+If you ask someone in the industry, they’ll write off these costs as a necessity due to the constant research and development costs, leading to new releases of highly advanced technology each year.
 Yet when one digs a bit deeper, it becomes clear that there are several other contributing causes.

 Advanced Technology

 From the days of 13th-century ear trumpets, assistive hearing devices have come a long way.
 Today, a person can find hearing aids that feature Bluetooth streaming, selective frequency amplification, and adjustments that can be performed from an iPhone.
-Incredibly, all of this is packed into devices that can fit snugly (almost invisibly) into one’s ear canal.
+Incredibly, all of this is packed into devices that can fit snugly (almost invisibly) on the back of the ear.

 However, at the end of the day, a hearing aid is essentially a highly advanced and specialized microphone, which begs the question: Do they really need to cost that much?